Distinguishing rule- and exemplar-based generalization in learning systems: Inductive biases in category learning

-We first examine an intuitive example that highlights the distinct inductive biases we care about.
-Consider the category learning paradigm in \cref{fig:expository}.
-The stimuli vary along two feature dimensions, shape and color.
-Color determines the label of an object (\ie green objects are ``dax''; purple are ``fep''), and shape is unrelated to the underlying category structure and acts as a distractor.
-Participants (either humans or artificial learning systems) are independently placed in three different conditions---\textbf{\gls{cc}}, \textbf{\gls{zs}}, and \textbf{\gls{pe}}---that vary in coverage of the feature space.
-After observing the \textit{training examples}, the participant is presented with an \textit{extrapolation} test consisting of an example outside the support of feature combinations observed during training (\ie to classify the green circle as a ``dax'' or a ``fep'').
-We explain below how differences in classification behavior on this extrapolation isolate feature-level bias as well as exemplar-vs-rule bias.
-Before reading further, we encourage the reader to try the experiment themselves to examine their intuitions.
+We now build intuitions for how \textbf{the category learning paradigm in \cref{fig:expository} isolates feature-level bias and exemplar bias}.
+The stimuli \cref{fig:expository} vary along two feature dimensions, shape and color.
+Color determines the label of an object (\ie green objects are ``dax''; purple are ``fep'', using arbitrary names to emphasize that the category is novel to humans as well as to \gls{ml} systems).
+Shape is unrelated to the underlying category structure and acts as a distractor.
+Participants (either humans or artificial learning systems) are independently placed in three different conditions---\textbf{\gls{cc}}, \textbf{\gls{zs}}, or \textbf{\gls{pe}}---that vary in coverage of the feature space.
+After observing the \textit{training examples}, the participant is presented with an \textit{extrapolation} test consisting of an example outside the support of feature combinations observed during training (\ie they must classify the green circle as a ``dax'' or a ``fep'').
+We explain below how differences in classification behavior on this extrapolation test isolate feature-level bias as well as exemplar-vs-rule bias, but first: We encourage the reader to try the experiment themselves to examine their intuitions.

-\textbf{\Gls{cc} \normalfont{(CC, top row, \cref{fig:expository})}.} The data presented in this condition confound color and shape.
+\textbf{\Gls{cc} \normalfont{(CC, top row, \cref{fig:expository})}.} The data presented in this condition confound color and shape (\ie color and shape are equally predictive of the category boundary).
 How a system generalizes here directly measures its feature-level bias towards color or shape.

 \emph{Characteristic behavior} (right half of \cref{fig:expository}).
 Since humans have an established shape bias~\citep{landau1988importance}, we expect that humans will classify the test item according to the object that shares its shape, not its color; in this case, as a ``fep.''
-However, this inductive bias is not shared by rule- and exemplar-based reasoners that have no \textit{a priori} propensity for features, and are equally likely to classify the test item as a ``dax'' or a ``fep.''
+However, this inductive bias is independent of whether a reasoner is rule- or exemplar-based; neither has an \textit{a priori} propensity for features, both are equally likely to classify the test item as a ``dax'' or a ``fep.''

 \textbf{\Gls{zs} \normalfont{(ZS, middle row, \cref{fig:expository})}.} This condition requires extrapolation to a new feature value ``zero-shot'' (\ie without prior exposure).
 This setting is often used to examine \gls{ood} and compositional generalization in machine learning~\citep{xian2018zero}.
 Behavior in this condition reveals whether the model has learned the discriminating features and whether it can extrapolate to new feature values, and thus acts as a baseline.